teemow/Blog/source/_posts/2001-10-17-clausewitz-on-war.markdown

 But I figure quoting amazon will once again be easiest to explain the book I haven't read yet ;)

-&lt;I&gt;On War is the most significant attempt in Western history to understand war, both in its internal dynamics and as an instrument of policy.
-Since the work's first appearance in 1832, it has been read throughout the world, and has stimulated generations of soldiers, statesmen, and intellectuals. &lt;/I&gt;
+*On War is the most significant attempt in Western history to understand war, both in its internal dynamics and as an instrument of policy.
+Since the work's first appearance in 1832, it has been read throughout the world, and has stimulated generations of soldiers, statesmen, and intellectuals. *

 Get it [here](http://www.amazon.com/exec/obidos/ASIN/0691018545/bizkiffer-20).